 - Cheapest place to stay in Tokyo: Asakusa

-- All these neighborhoods are full of amazing places to eat, amazing things to see and amazing (yet) affordable hotels so that wasn’t really a factor when choosing between the areas.
+- All these neighbourhoods are full of amazing places to eat, amazing things to see and amazing (yet) affordable hotels so that wasn’t really a factor when choosing between the areas.

-Where to Stay in Tokyo: Best Neighborhoods in Tokyo
+Where to Stay in Tokyo: Best Neighborhoods & Hotels in Tokyo

 Overview of Shibuya: The coolest place to stay in Tokyo (best place to stay in Tokyo for young couple)